 Until I was hospitalized, I did not know how many resources were available to help me understand my depression.
-I have used some of these and found their help immeasurable.
+I have used many of these and found their help immeasurable.

 Not only have I attended SMART Recovery meetings, but I also took their certifications to conduct meetings.
 I have read all of their books and watched some of their online videos.
 I also flew to Chicago last October and attended their 25th International Conference.
 I have learned so much from SMART, I hope you will take a look.”

-SMART Recovery is the world’s largest community of mutual support group meetings that use science and self-empowerment to help people overcome addiction problems with drugs, alcohol and harmful behavior such as gambling, over-eating, and excessive shopping and internet use.
+SMART Recovery is the world’s largest community of mutual support group meetings that use science and self-empowerment to help people overcome addiction problems with drugs, alcohol, and harmful behavior such as gambling, over-eating, excessive shopping, and internet use.
 Meetings Proliferate to Help Individuals and Families Recover from Addiction Epidemic.
 Find Smart Recovery online at the link below.

 “I found On Our Own after looking for mental health resources in my area.
 The first time I walked through the door, I felt at home.
 No judgment, no shame or guilt, just a place to share and to be heard.
 If you are struggling with depression or any addictive behavior, finding the right support is one of the keys to living a balanced life.
 On Our Own is that place for me.”